G-EDM/SpaiEye3D/README.md

             self.detector = YOLOv3(cfg.YOLOV3HEAD.CFG, cfg.YOLOV3HEAD.WEIGHT, cfg.YOLOV3HEAD.CLASS_NAMES, score_thresh=cfg.YOLOV3HEAD.SCORE_THRESH, nms_thresh=cfg.YOLOV3HEAD.NMS_THRESH, is_xywh=True, use_cuda=self.cuda_enabled)

+The code is built to use a single YOLO class.
+If the default YOLO weight file is used, which is a multiobject file, the desired class/objecttype needs to be selected somewehere in the code too.
+Need to look it up.

 The language within the project is german and there are no other languages available yet.
 But it is easy to translate everything by changing the file "/language_pack/language.py"